sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 2.2.3 Downloadable ACL
-PAC (Port access control) feature brings in DACL (downloadable ACL) support into SONiC.
-As a part of PAC, once a client on an access controlled port is authenticated, the external RADIUS server can send ACL attributes based on user profile configuration on the RADIUS server.
+Once a client on an access controlled port is authenticated, the external RADIUS server can send ACL attributes based on user profile configuration on the RADIUS server.
 These are called Downloadable ACL’s.
 IPv6 and IPv4 ACLs are supported for DACL.
 The downloadable ACL rules per client are sent in extended ACL syntax style.
 The switch applies the client specific DACL for the duration of the authenticated session.

 The switch does not display RADIUS specified DACL’s in the running configuration.
 The ACL however shows up in the user interface show commands.
-Essentially, the DACL configuration is temporary (applied for the duration of the authenticated client session) and not persistent.
+The DACL configuration is only applied on the client-connected-port for the duration of the authenticated client session and is not persistent.
 The downloadable ACLs sent by RADIUS are in extended ACL syntax style and are validated just like user created ACLs.
-The ACLs created by the applications are owned by the internal application and hence cannot be deleted by a user.
+The DACLs on the switch are managed by the PAC application and hence cannot be deleted by the user.

 Generally, any static ACLs (created by user) applied on the port are removed prior to applying the dynamic ACL on the port.
 Once the application created dynamic ACL is removed/deleted, the static ACLs is re-applied on the port.
 Essentially, static ACLs and dynamic ACLs are mutually exclusive.
-However in certain situations, the static ACLs and dynamic ACLs co-exist on the port.
+However if Open Authentication is configured on the port, the static ACLs and dynamic ACLs co-exist on the port.
 In such situations, the static ACLs have lower priority than the dynamic ACLs attached on the port.
 In situations where the client IP address changes, PAC gets to know about it via dhcp-snooping binding tables and the application created ACLs are automatically updated to accommodate the operational change like a changed client IP address.

 ### 2.2.4 Named ACLs